nagendrapadala28/challenges-analytics/Lead Conversions Tech Task Brief.md

 Submit solution in an `.sql` file separate to the `setup.sql` that can be run against the container without requiring an modification.

 Creation of intermediate tables is permitted if seen as necessary to complete the solution whether to improve readability or performance.

 Please make an effort to complete each step to the best of your ability.

+### Python Approach
+All Python written should be clearly documented throughout.

+Submit solution including any additional libraries or packages used in a `requirements.txt` or any similar dependency management tool.

+Please include CSV outputs for each part.

+Please make an effort to complete each step to the best of your ability.